 Nicole Porlier wrote this book about her experience with neurofibromatosis.
 NF can affect so many different organs within the body, causing such severe complications that it can sometimes be difficult to see life in a positive way.
 Her goal is to give adults and children affected by this disorder the hope that one can live a happy, fulfilling life despite NF.

-Thank you to our friends from the Alberta Children's Hospital for their contributions.
+Thank you to our friends from the Clinical & Metabolic Genetics Program the Alberta Children's Hospital for their contributions.